fasciculus/fasciculus/source/Fasciculus.Mathematics/Properties/Specifications/FixedPoint.md

 Most algorithms come in two versions: a safe and an unsafe version.

-The unsafe versions expect their arguments to be neither infinite nor `NaN`.
+The unsafe versions expect their arguments to not be `NaN`.

+Some unsafe versions expect their arguments to not be infinite neither.

 ### §7.2 Overflow or Underflow